ValveSoftware/SteamVR-for-Linux/README.md

 SteamVR is built on top of the Vulkan API and requires the latest Vulkan drivers.

-**NVIDIA cards require version 375.27.10 or 375.27.13 of the NVIDIA Developer Beta Driver**.
+**NVIDIA cards require version 375.27.xx of the NVIDIA Developer Beta Driver**.
 This can be downloaded from https://developer.nvidia.com/vulkan-driver.
 A Debian packaged version of this driver can be found in the "NVIDIA Development Drivers" PPA at https://launchpad.net/~mamarley/+archive/ubuntu/nvidia-dev/+packages.
 If you're also  using the graphics-drivers PPA, make sure the nvidia-dev PPA is pinned higher to use its driver over the nvidia-375 package in the graphics-drivers PPA.
 Thanks to Michael Marley for maintaining this PPA!
 Add the PPA with the following:

 ```
 sudo add-apt-repository ppa:mamarley/nvidia-dev